It’s over. Officially. But, now what?

 Checking out from the demands of your day-to-day life to do something just for you will help you mentally and physically.
 Not sure where to start?
 My friend Annie Wright, of Annie Wright Psychotherapy, compiled a list of 101 Self-Care ideas.
 And if you can’t find a good idea there, you might try working through this self-care worksheet she and I created, which will help you commit to a time and activity.
 (Because let’s face it: Too often, if it doesn’t get scheduled, it won’t get done.)

 If you haven’t already done so, now is the time to update auto, home, and insurance policies to remove your ex’s name or update your own.
 The same goes for your will, medical insurance, credit cards, driver’s license, and emergency contact info at work.

 If you and your ex have kids, it’s important to start on the right foot when it comes to implementing your co-parenting plan.
 This blog post I wrote has tips on how to plan, communicate, and co-parent your child(ren) by age.
 Or, check out these five co-parenting hacks.

 Some days you’ll need them more than others, but having a go-to list of inspiring, affirming quotes will help refocus you on the positive when you need a pick-me-up.
 Here are a few of my favorite uplifting quotes to help you get started.

-More than any tip on this post-separation checklist, I want you to remember: you got this.
-Take things day by day, and every day will get easier.
-And every day, you’ll grow a little bit more into a new, even more amazing version of you.
+More than any tip on this post-separation checklist, I want you to remember: You got this.
+Take things day by day, and it will get easier.
+Every day, you’ll grow a little bit more into a new and even more amazing version of you.
 I promise.